Shopping in Thailand is always excellent, but shopping in Chiang Mai is some of the best in the country.

 Handmade Traditional Thai Clothing – Much of the traditional Thai clothing is made in Chiang Mai from linen, silk, cotton and hemp.

 You can buy fisherman pants as cheap as 100 baht ($3.25), and linen shirts for as low as 250 baht ($8.50).
 Don’t forget, you can also get traditional Thai clothing made to measure at any of the hundreds of Chiang Mai tailors.

 You can buy bags of dried plums(about half a pound) for as low as 35 baht ($1.10) and can choose from sweetened or unsweetened (quite sour, but delicious).

 On my recent visit to Chiang Mai, I brought back bags of dried unsweetened cherries, dried dates, and two huge bags of pork rinds.
-They were all scrumptious and nothing cost me more than $1.
+They were all scrumptious and nothing cost me more than $1.50.

 There are many things to buy in Chiang Mai.
 As well as the above items, also check out handmade wooden vases, Celadon pottery, handmade bathrobes, towels and bathmats, oil paintings, belts, shirts, paper lamps, handmade jewelry, shoes, wooden games and lots more.